jlitte7/KingSeat/README.md

 7. Game ends at 21 points or when rounds complete

 ### League Management (Clubhouse)

+#### Creating Teams & Players
 1. Tap **🏆 Clubhouse** from home
-2. Create your first team with **+ Team**
+2. Create teams with **+ Team** button
-3. Add players to the team (need 8+ for league matches)
+3. Add players to each team (need at least 2 teams for leagues)
-4. Once you have 2+ teams with enough players, start a league series
-5. Play through a 12-game series with player selection

-**Quick Testing**: Tap **Generate Sample Data** to instantly create 6 teams with 10 players each for testing league functionality.
+4. **Quick Testing**: Tap gray **Sample Data** button in header to instantly create 6 teams with 10 players each

+#### Creating a League
+1. From Clubhouse, tap **🏆 Create League** (appears when you have 2+ teams)
+2. Enter league name (e.g., "Summer League 2025")
+3. Set number of weeks (e.g., 8, 10, 12)
+4. Select which teams to include (minimum 2)
+5. Tap **Create League**

+The app automatically generates a complete round-robin schedule where:
+- Each team plays every other team once before rotation
+- One match per week per team
+- Schedule continues for the specified number of weeks

+#### Playing League Matches
+1. View the league schedule (organized by week)
+2. Tap on any match to see all 12 games
+3. Expand a game to select players:
+   - Choose away team player from dropdown
+   - Choose home team player from dropdown
+4. Tap **Start Game** to begin live scoring
+5. Use counters to track bags in/on for each player
+6. Tap **Enter** after each round
+7. Game automatically completes at 21 points
+8. Match score updates automatically as games finish

+**Key Features**:
+- Games can be played in any order within a match
+- Player selections are made per-game (not locked for entire match)
+- Live round-by-round scoring with cancellation rules
+- Automatic winner detection
+- Match completion tracking (X/12 games)

+#### Single Matches (Non-League)
+1. From Clubhouse, tap **🎯 Start Single Match**
+2. Select away and home teams
+3. Select 8 players per team (max 3 games each)
+4. Play through 12-game series

 **Note**: Duplicate team and player names are automatically prevented